 Making distinction in order define oneself on the basis of what something is not, instead of having an holistic approach, is responsible for the main problems of humanity.
 Difference is what perpetuates poverty, climate change, social inequality, genocide, and war.

 A prima minister is primus inter pares – the first among equals.
 A prime minister is first from among the other ministers, and can speak for the rest, but is formally equal to the rest.

 A president is the head of a state, someone who is chosen to sit in front of the rest.
 Literally it is someone who sits (residere) before (prae-).
 To be the head, to sit in the front is different from being first among equals.
 The president is distinct, is defined through a difference.
 And this makes his role more visible, but also much more responsible.
 He is not simply to be judged as a person, as an example.
 He is the one who needs to lead, to show the meaning of concepts like civility and truthfulness.
 And in that sense, Obama was a very responsible president.
 This quote of Michelle Obama is powerful, precisely in that it does not define greatness and strength on the basis of difference.
 But on the faith in something that is right in-itself.

 Responsibility and Accountability

-Whereas European leaders, who are mostly primus inter pares and not the head of a state, might often lack a sense of responsibility and urgency to take decisions, there is one thing the American people can be sure about.
+Whereas European leaders are mostly primus inter pares and not the head of a state.
+They might often lack a sense of responsibility and urgency to take decisions, there is one thing the American people can be sure about.
 Trump has nothing to hide behind.
 The distinctions he puts up, that he uses to influence the minds of people, that he uses to circumvent reality – it is his responsibility.

 During the inauguration, a CNN reporter remarked that it is the sign of a true democracy that the change in power is performed without violence.
 But actually the true sign of democracy, is that the leaders are held accountable by the people.